TheAnimatrix/spectrum-analyzer/README.md

 The inputs could be :

-1.sound waves
+1.sound waves \n
-2.light with the help of a ccd
+2.light with the help of a ccd \n
-3.eeg , emg [Hello OPAMPS!]
+3.eeg , emg [Hello OPAMPS!] \n
-4.whatever you want.
+4.whatever you want. \n

 yeah that's a pretty good summary imo . (according to the current me , wait for me to read it again a while later and i'm sure i wont say the same)